Rewa division

 Rewa Division is an administrative geographical unit of Madhya Pradesh state of India situated in the northeast part of state bordering with Uttar Pradesh, Chhattisgarh and Baghelkhand region of Madhya Pradesh.
 Rewa is the administrative headquarters of the division.
 As of 2024, the division consists of districts of Rewa, Satna, Sidhi, Singrauli, Mauganj and Maihar.
 The division forms a part of the Baghelkhand region of Madhya Pradesh.

-The divisional headquarters in the Kothi Compound area of Rewa.
+The divisional headquarters are in the Kothi Compound area of Rewa.